ezrasi/Chess/README.md

-# Chess
+# Ike: A Chess Engine

-Chess engine in progress ...
+---